GarnBarn/garnbarn-backend/api.md

 ---
 ### Update Tag
-This API will update the specifed assignment with the new detail.
+This API will update the specifed tag that user was the author or was subscribe to that tag with the new detail.

 #### HTTP Request